How do you uncover unmet needs in the market?

 - Verafin in Newfoundland, Canada has over 21 teams using the methodology to find and solve customer problems.

-I’ve personally conducted thousands of customer development interviews, for dozens of businesses and startups as a founder, employee or consultant.
+I’ve personally conducted over a thousand customer development interviews, for dozens of businesses and startups as a founder, employee or consultant.

 I’m also a serial entrepreneur, having experienced first-hand the successes and failures of customer development (read: Getting Out of Recruitment — The Story of B2B Startup HireVoice).